JackGruber/Joplin-Tools/README.md

 ---

-> &#11088; The same functionality is now available as [Note overview](https://github.com/JackGruber/joplin-plugin-note-overview) plugin.
+> &#11088; There is now a backup plugin available!
+[Simple Backup](https://github.com/JackGruber/joplin-plugin-backup) plugin.

 Since there is no possibility for an automatic backup under windows, the required key combinations are sent to joplin via autoit to create a backup.